Marine Watercraft Repair and Maintenance

 - Schools with Marine Watercraft Repair and Maintenance Programs

 Individuals with the requisite training in marine watercraft repair and maintenance may qualify for entry-level repair and maintenance jobs in the marine industry.
+Marine watercraft repair and maintenance technicians may work for boat and motor dealerships, boat repair shops, charter companies or be self-employed.
+Job titles in this field include marine watercraft technician, boat and motor rigger, marine mechanic or shop assistant.
 With experience, these technicians may become managers of marine watercraft repair shops or supply stores.
+Review the links below for more information about relevant employment options.

 - Personal Watercraft Marine Technician